grumBit/webPathProjects/docs/JavaScript_crib_notes-Objects.md

   ```

 ### WARNING: Avoid adding, modifying or deleting properties other than the current
-- This is due to the order of visiting being arbitrary (see link for details)
+- This is due to the order of visiting being arbitrary (see [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in#Deleted_added_or_modified_properties) for details)

 ## Getters and setters